gschmutz/kafka-workshop/04-producing-consuming-kafka-with-java/README.md

 ### Changing to Asynchronous mode

-The follwoing class shows the same logic but this time using the asynchronous way for sending records to Kafka.
+The following class shows the same logic but this time using the asynchronous way for sending records to Kafka.
 The difference can be seen in the `runProducer` method.

 ```
 package com.trivadis.kafkaws.producer;